-So when the former Navyman turned pharmacy technician and part time teacher turned 40, Chad Chaumont finally decided to make the leap to become a professional truck driver.
-Once he came across Driver Solutions and PAM Transport, he knew he found the company that would get him off to the right start.
-The rest of it is history.
+So when the former Navyman turned pharmacy technician and part time teacher turned 40, he finally decided to make the leap to become a professional truck driver.
+Chad came across PAM Transport and liked the company paid CDL training program.
+He was also determined to take advantage of the first year career advancement opportunities to make more money.
+Get the scoop on Chad in our interview below...

 Q: What made you decide to become a trucker?